-NORTHWEST TERRITORIES LEGISLATION/GUIDELINES Legislation Hazardous Waste Relevant Details in Legislation Guideline for the Batteries (lead acid, prevent worker, public and environmental exposure to asbestos fibres.
+NORTHWEST T ERRITORIES LEGISLATION/GUIDELINES Legislation Hazardous Waste Relevant Details in Legislation Legislation Guideline for the Management of Waste Batteries Relevant Details in Legislation prevent worker, public and environmental exposure to asbestos fibres.
 The Asbestos Safety Regulations require that employers conducting an asbestos removal project provide proper training to workers likely to come in contact with asbestos.
 Asbestos can be landfilled if 0.5 m of cover is placed on the waste immediately.
 It must be buried where it will not be disturbed and mapped for future reference.
 An asbestos abatement expert can be contracted to remove the material.
-Waste batteries are a contaminant under the NWT EPA and must be presented as a baserday and baseday.
-Management of Waste Batteries potassium hydroxide, nickel cadmium) Does not include dry cell batteries be managed as a hazardous waste.
+Waste batteries are a contaminant under the NWT EPA and must be managed as a hazardous waste.
 Store waste batteries as described in the Guideline for the General Management of Hazardous Waste in the NWT.
-Transport of waste batteries (ensure no leakage): in sealed, upright drums with adsorbent material, cardboard, or plywood between battery layers, or on a good, solid pallet lined with a large piece of polyethylene plastic (if pallet is rough or has protruding nails cover it with plywood first to protect the plastic): place cardboard or plywood between battery layers, fold the poly over top of the package to seal it, and secure with banding.
-When transporting waste batteries use the applicable shipping information as follows: WASTE BATTERIES, DRY, CONTAINING POTASSIUM HYDROXIDE SOLID, electric storage PIN: UN3028 Classification: 8 Packing Group: III WASTE BATTERIES, WET, FILLED WITH ACID, electric storage PIN: UN2794 Classification: 8 Packing Group: III Explosive Limit: 5 WASTE BATTERIES, WET, FILLED WITH ALKALI, electric storage PIN: UN2795 Classification: 8 Packing Group: III Explosive Limit: 5 WASTE BATTERIES, WET, NON-SPILLABLE, electric storage PIN: UN2800 Classification: 8 Packing Group: III Explosive Limit: 5
+Transport of waste batteries (ensure no leakage): in sealed, upright drums with adsorbent material, cardboard, or plywood between battery layers, or on a good, solid pallet lined with a large piece of polyethylene plastic (if pallet is rough or has protruding nails cover it with plywood first to protect the plastic); place cardboard or plywood between battery layers, fold the poly over top of the package to seal it, and secure with banding.
+When transporting waste batteries use the applicable shipping information as follows: WASTE BATTERIES, DRY, CONTAINING POTASSIUM HYDROXIDE SOLID, electric storage PIN: UN3028 Classification: 8 Packing Group: III WASTE BATTERIES, WET, FILLED WITH ACID, electric storage PIN: UN2794 Classification: 8 Classification: 8 Packing Group: III Explosive Limit: 5 WASTE BATTERIES, WET, FILLED WITH ALKALI, electric storage PIN: UN2795 Classification: 8 Packing Group: III Explosive Limit: 5 WASTE BATTERIES, WET, NON-SPILLABLE, electric storage PIN: UN2800 Classification: 8 Packing Group: III Special Provisions: 39 Explosive Limit: 5